EducationUniversities of Frankfurt and Berkeley

 I am specialized in accelerator design and optimization, the development of underpinning technologies – in particular novel beam diagnostics – as well as fundamental science and industry applications of accelerators, from high energy discovery machines, to antimatter facilities, medical accelerators and ultra-compact accelerators-on-a-chip.

-I have been a partner in numerous national and international research projects and have been coordinator of 7 EU projects to date, amongst which the large scale networks DITANET,LA³NET and oPAC.
+I have been a partner in numerous national and international research projects and have been coordinator of 9 EU projects to date, amongst which the large scale networks DITANET,LA³NET, oPAC, OMA and AVA.
 I am a member of numerous international advisory committees and a frequent speaker at international workshops and conferences.

-As an academic I need to do many things in parallel: carry out cutting edge research, train students and researchers, work with partners internationally, write grant applications to attract funding for our research, publish our results in recognized journals, give talks at workshops and conferences, help running or institute and department, establish partnership with industry…and much, much more – it never gets boring !
+As an academic I need to do many things in parallel: carry out cutting edge research, train students and researchers, work with partners internationally, write grant applications to attract funding for our research, publish our results in recognized journals, give talks at workshops and conferences, establish partnership with industry…and much, much more – it never gets boring !

 How would you describe yourself in 3 words?

 What or who inspired you to follow your career?